Bachelor2025JVTD/PalletTrace/README.md

 # PalletTrace

-The program demonstrates the concept of tracking the position of a pallet using a camera, two RFID antennas, and two receivers.
+The program demonstrates the concept of tracking the position of a pallet using a camera, two RFID tags, and a receiver.